Snapchat vs TikTok (Forget the Hype, Focus on What Works)

 Now for the cold water.

 • “It feels like a closed garden.”
 Discovery challenges.
-Snapchat is not built for casual discovery in the same way TikTok is.
+Snapchat isn’t built for casual discovery the way TikTok is.
 It’s more about connecting with people you already know, or brands you actively seek out.
 Gaining new followers organically is a slog.
 A real slog.

 • Content creation demands constant churn.
 That ephemeral content needs constant replacement.
 If you’re a one-person marketing department (i.e., you, the business owner), is this really the best use of your precious hours?

 • Measuring actual ROI: Can you genuinely track sales from Snaps?
 Attribution can be murky.
-Sure, you can track swipe-ups if you have that feature (often requiring a certain ad spend or follower count).
+Sure, you can track swipe-ups if you have that feature (which often requires a certain ad spend or follower count).
 But linking a Snap Story view to a sale three weeks later?
 Good luck.
-“Vanity metrics like views are nice, but they don't pay the mortgage.”
+“Vanity metrics like views are nice, but they don’t pay the mortgage.”

 Snapchat Ads: Worth the Punt?